Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Finite element method for the eigenvalue problem in the interval

 \subsubsection{Boundary functions}

-We will add to the set of bulk functions a family of functions that will implement non-trivially the boundary conditions determining the self--adjoint extension.
-These functions will be called boundary functions and the collection of all of them will be denoted by $\mathcal{B}_r$.
-Contrary to bulk functions, boundary functions need to be ``delocalized'' so that they can fulfill any possible self--adjoint extension's boundary condition.
+We will add to the set of bulk functions a family of functions that implement nontrivially the boundary conditions determining the self-adjoint extension.
+These functions will be called \emph{boundary functions} and the collection of all of them will be denoted by $\mathcal{B}_r$.
+Contrary to bulk functions, boundary functions need to be ``delocalized'' so that they can fulfill any possible self-adjoint extension's boundary condition.